Recently in Recycling The News Category

 Medicine and science do change in half a century, true, and that's a good thing.
 But even if you're looking at science or medical progress over a short time span, does saying medicine/science can't make up its mind make sense?

 Isn't it a little like saying "the press can't make up its mind"?
 After all, science research is almost always translated for the public by the press.
-What would Bill Keller say?
-Do "science columnists" like John Tierney at The New York Times behave in concert with journalists/data movers like Julian Assange at WikiLeaks?
-Can these journalists ("sources", to some) be lumped with journalists that come in the form of TV personalities blogging on the Huffington Post?
-Are they all part and parcel with twittering science journalism professors?
-Sure, you can clump together and label professionals if that feels convenient.
-But in an honest moment no one would compare the entire cohort of "scientists", "doctors", or even "journalists" to a school of sardines flitting hither and thither through the sea until they expire in Santa Barbara harbor from depleting all available oxygen.
+So do "science columnists" like John Tierney at The New York Times behave in concert with journalists/data movers like Julian Assange at WikiLeaks?
+Can these journalists ("sources", to some) be lumped with TV personalities or "citizen journalists" at the Huffington Post?
+With twittering science journalism professors?
+Sure, you can clump together professionals if that feels convenient, but in an honest moment no one would compare the entire cohort of "scientists", "doctors", or even "journalists" to a school of ten thousand sardines flitting hither and thither through the sea until they expire in Santa Barbara harbor from depleting all available oxygen.

 Just as absurd, the statement that science or medicine "can't make up its mind" presses the illogical notion that scientists collude in order to present the disparate or outlying findings that you immediately find looking across any subject's vast body of research.
 I'm sure scientists would love to be gifted with such inordinate non-existent powers over research grants, graduate student experiments, science publishing, reviewers, etc. in order to collude, but the universe is not so magical.

-Clearly, the fact that these statements about science agenda's, ignorance, or malevolence do not make sense, but that does not stop their spread.
-And while the NYT lede was perhaps tongue in cheek, the very common sentiment that scientists can't tell what's going on from all the conflicting research leads to more insidious behavior.
+Clearly, these ideas about scientists' ignorance or malevolence do not make sense, but that does not stop their spread.
+And while the NYT lede was perhaps tongue in cheek, the very common sentiment that scientists can't tell what's really going on in all the conflicting research leads to more insidious behavior.
 This is our second point.

 Fostering Dangerous Attitudes about Science and Medicine